 - Make sure you follow instructions.
-After receiving a waitlist decision, be professional and do what is suggested or asked of you.
-If you are given specific instructions on what you can do next, follow them to the letter.
-If you do not receive any information about next steps, ask.
+After receiving a waitlist decision, be professional and do what's suggested or asked of you.
+If you're given specific instructions on what you can do next, follow them to the letter.
+If you don't receive any information about next steps, ask.
 Don’t demand, complain, or argue; just see if there is anything you can do.
-If you are told no, accept that and do not do anything.
-(It may also tell you something about the graduate institution if they do not provide you an opportunity to further address your interest in their program.)
+If you are told no, accept that and don't do anything.
+(It may also tell you something about the graduate institution if they don't provide you an opportunity to further address your interest in their program.)

 - If feedback is offered, take it.
 And simply listen.
-Do not become defensive or angry.
+Don't become defensive or angry.
 Thank the provider of the information, and confirm if and how you are to respond.
-For example, if the graduate program will accept a written response, write a formal letter or e-mail as soon as you can.
+For example, if the graduate program will accept a written response, write a formal letter or email as soon as you can.
 Address each issue head on and explain why and how you believe you can “overcome” the concern.

 - Mount a letter of recommendation campaign.
 If you can get two or three additional individuals to write recommendation letters for you, this is the time.
 You may even want some of your original recommenders to write another letter, if they have anything to add.
 However, do not send more than three or four letters of recommendation at this point.
 More than this is overkill.

 - Request a campus interview.
 And if your interview request is granted, do not pass it up.
-If a campus interview is not made available to you but you conducted an interview with an alumnus during the application process, contact him or her and ask for a recommendation letter.
+If a campus interview isn't made available to you but you conducted an interview with an alumnus during the application process, contact them and ask for a recommendation letter.
 This person might even be willing to call the graduate admission committee on your behalf.

 - Send a hand-written thank-you note to the person who signed your notification letter a few weeks before a final admission decision is supposed to be made.
 Indicate your sincere interest in this graduate program.
-Mention that you have responded as requested to your waitlist status.
-End the note by thanking this person for the time and attention they have given and will give to your application.
+Mention that you've responded as requested to your waitlist status.
+End the note by thanking this person for the time and attention they've given and will give to your application.

 - Be cautiously creative.
 If you are certain you can add some appropriate personality to your graduate admission file, you might send a photo album, card, “Top 10 Reasons Why I Should Be Admitted” list, etc. But do not do all of these for the same institution!
-Choose one.
+Just choose one.

 - Exude patience and professionalism.
-There are several reasons for placing students on an admission waiting list—but deliberately trying to frustrate you is not one of them.
-If you appear offended, inconvenienced, angry, resentful, argumentative, or arrogant, you will almost certainly determine the outcome of your waitlisted graduate application: you will be denied.
+There are several reasons for placing students on an admission wait list—but deliberately trying to frustrate you is not one of them.
+If you appear offended, inconvenienced, angry, resentful, argumentative, or arrogant, you'll almost certainly determine the outcome of your waitlisted graduate application: you will be denied.
 Stay calm, confident, and patient.
 Try to go with the flow.
 The right attitude can work wonders toward reaching your goals, not to mention impressing graduate admission folks.